alexandragre/group5-tawk17-project-2023/README.md

 Week 5:
 •	Integrate external APIs to fetch day of the year.
+•	Enhance the application's design and user interface.
 •	Perform thorough testing and address any bugs or issues.

 Week 6: